mdcourse/mdcourse.github.io/docs/source/chapters/chapter2.rst

 Calculate LJ units prefactors
 -----------------------------

-Within the *Prepare* class, let us create a method called *calculate_LJunits_prefactors* that will be used to calculate the prefactors necessary to convert units from the *real* unit system to the *LJ* unit system:
+Within the *Prepare* class, create a method called *calculate_LJunits_prefactors* that will be used to calculate the prefactors necessary to convert units from the *real* unit system to the *LJ* unit system:

 .. label:: start_Prepare_class